Sea Ventures COVID-19 Safety Measures

 - Cover: It is required to Cover your mouth and nose with a face covering at all times.
 Expect when in when in the water.
 The use of gloves or eyewear / eye protection is at the discretion of the individual

 - The only mask allowed are KN95, surgical mask and cloth mask with filter.
 No other mas other than that will be allowed.
+Mask must stay on at al times except when eating or in water.

 Distribution, Cleaning and Disinfection of Shared Surfaces, Equipment and SCUBA Gear